With the rescinding of Covid protocols, weddings have resumed at St James’s without restrictions. Read on, and we’d love to hear from you!

 As the parish church for Enfield Highway and Brimsdown, St James’s is a place for all of life’s great events, including celebrating two people making a life together.

 We love weddings at St James’s!
-We do our best to make very special and personal wedding services for couples.
+We do our utmost to make very special and personal wedding services for couples.
 The service can be as simple or as involved as you want it.
-You have the option of adding music (whether recorded or live on our pipe organ), flowers, personalised orders of service, and more.
+You have the option of adding music (whether recorded or live on our pipe organ), flowers, personalised orders of service, having photos and texts projected on LED screens in church before and during the wedding service, and more.

-If you want to mark your special occasion simply with just a priest, a couple of witnesses, and the church building, we can make that possible, too.
-And anything in between.
+If you want to mark your special occasion simply—with merely priest, a couple of witnesses, and the church building—we can make that possible, too.
+Plus anything in between.

 As a church wedding is a legal ceremony with the minister acting as registrar, the ancient practice of Banns still exists in law.
 This is the announcement of the couple and their coming wedding over three successive Sundays at St James’s, as well as in any parish in which the groom and/or bride may reside.
 Banns must be read before the wedding can take place, so this involves prior planning.
 The administrator and clergy at St James’s are happy to guide you through this process so that it is as painless as possible.